piotr-machura/website/src/articles/boundary-catastrophe/index.md

 Title:        Boundary catastrophe
-Description:  My parabolas are leaking
+Description:  Featuring: leaky parabolas
+Author:       Piotr Machura
 Date:         2021-07-10

-# Boundary catastrophe
 You know the logistic map?
 It goes something like

 $$